 — Beer Money —

 There's a lot of businesses offering refer-a-friend bonuses that typically are great for both the new customer and the one sharing the offer.
 Because of this, I've compiled a list of businesses that I use as a way for you to benefit, too.
 None of these have paid to be on here other than the incentives they offer, but I actually like doing business with them and would speak positively about them even if there wasn't some sort of kickback.
-If you are interested in any of these, feel free to use the links below or if you have any questions, use the generic SchwarzTech contact form to contact me!
+If you are interested in any of these, feel free to use the links below or if you have any questions, use the generic SchwarzTech contact page to contact me!

 — Tech —